6 Ways Protein Benefits Your Body and Weight

 As you digest protein, your body breaks it down into individual amino acids.
 Insulin stimulates your muscle cells to take up amino acids and glucagon causes your liver to release its sugar stores.
 As a result, your blood sugar levels remain stable after you eat protein.

-During the holiday season of parties, family gatherings, and office snacks, protein can help keep you from over-indulging on holiday treats by giving you a sense of fullness before you step out the door.
-A great source of protein to satisfy your hunger is my Peppermint Mocha Paleo Protein!
-This new flavor is not only a treat for your taste buds; it is gluten-free, dairy-free, soy-free, and free of rice, peas, or hemp.
+During the social season of parties, family gatherings, and office snacks, protein can help keep you from over-indulging on treats by giving you a sense of fullness before you step out the door.
+A great source of protein to satisfy your hunger is my Double Chocolate Paleo Protein!
+This flavor is not only a treat for your taste buds; it is gluten-free, dairy-free, soy-free, and free of rice, peas, or hemp.
 It is great for all protocols including AIP, The Myers Way®, the elimination diet, The Thyroid Connection, and even Candida and SIBO.
 It does not trigger an inflammatory response.
-It even contains healthy fats from MCT oil to help keep you full and encourage fat burning.
-Enjoy a holiday-flavored beverage that will keep you feeling full for hours — Peppermint Mocha Paleo Protein!
+It even contains healthy fats from MCT oil to help keep you full and encourage fat burning!
+Enjoy a chocolate beverage that will keep you feeling full for hours — Double Chocolate Paleo Protein!

 Updated on: Published on: